sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ### What happens when a worker isn't working anymore?

+#### (Perhaps because of an uncaught exception.)

-Some coordination is needed.
+### Some coordination is needed.

-1. The worker needs to tell the cluster master it's done.
+* Worker needs to tell cluster master it's done, and stop accepting new connections.

-2. The master needs to know what to do: fork a replacement.
+* Cluster master needs to fork a replacement.

-3. Master cannot wait for worker to die before forking a replacement.

-### When a worker server can't accept new connections:

-1. Worker tells cluster master it is disconnecting.
-2. Worker disconnects from IPC channel.
-3. Cluster master needs to fork new worker as soon as dying worker stops listening or disconnects from IPC channel.
-3. Worker needs to stay around to clean up in-flight requests gracefully.
+* Worker needs to stay around to clean up in-flight requests gracefully.

+* So, master cannot wait for worker to die before forking a replacement.